Korrika

-Korrika (Basque for running) is a biennial event in the Basque Country that creates awareness of AEK’s adult Basque language curriculum and Basque language, and is also a fund raiser; AEK is an adult education organisation for the teaching of Basque language.
-It is one of the largest demonstrations gathering support for a language in the world, and the longest relay race worldwide, with 2,557 kilometres in 2017, running day and night without interruption for 11 days.
+Korrika (Basque for running) is a biennial event in the Basque Country that creates awareness of AEK's adult Basque language curriculum and Basque language, and is also a fund raiser; AEK is an adult education organisation for the teaching of Basque language.
+It is one of the largest demonstrations gathering support for a language in the world, and the longest relay race worldwide, with 2,700 kilometres in 2024, running day and night without interruption for 11 days.
 The Korrika is celebrated beyond its fundraising goal, encouraging, supporting and spreading the Basque language itself.

 This initiative, as well as the organisation AEK itself, was founded by people concerned with the language.
-It takes place in spring every second year, with the 2022 Korrika being its 22nd edition.
+It takes place in spring every second year, with the 2024 Korrika being its 23rd edition.

 Background

 The situation of the Basque language has been described as delicate, and even unsafe, in the recent past.
 According to a UNESCO report, the language is in danger of extinction in several geographic areas.
 In fact, Basque is not considered an official language in certain areas.
 However, this non-competitive relay race brings the whole territory together through what can be described as "a joyful and cheery atmosphere for the two weeks in which it is held".

 During Franco's dictatorship (1939–1975), the Basque language underwent a rapid decline through a long period of oppression in Spain.
 Basque people were even punished by the Spanish police for speaking the only language they knew in public, arguing that it was a language contrary to modernization.
-Moreover, speaking Basque was also prohibited in schools, where children where often punished (even physically) if caught talking Basque.
+Moreover, speaking Basque was also prohibited in schools, where children were often punished (even physically) if caught talking Basque.
 A majority of linguists analyzing the situation agrees that the language policies applied by Spain and France against Basque have greatly damaged the position the language shows today.

 Concerned by the weakening of the language, people started creating clandestine organisations where Basque was taught.
 The newly created Basque movement put together the association AEK for the teaching and alphabetization of the language.
 Once the dictatorship was over, a group of Basque innovators started working on the project that is nowadays one of the strongest held in the Basque territory: Korrika.
 Their main idea was to carry their claim across the territory, instead of concentrating all the people on the same area.
 The first edition set off, among criticism on the 'foolishness' of the idea, in Oñati on 29 November 1980 and concluded on 7 December in Bilbao.